infusion-code/angular-maps/README.md

                 provide: MapAPILoader, deps: [], useFactory: () => {
                     let bc: BingMapAPILoaderConfig = new BingMapAPILoaderConfig();
                     bc.apiKey ="..."; // your bing map key
+                    //bc.branch = "experimental";
+                        // to use the experimental bing brach.
+There are some bug fixes for
+                        // clustering in that branch you will need if you want to use
+                        // clustering.
                     return new BingMapAPILoader(bc, new WindowRef(), new DocumentRef());
                 }
             }